Visual FoxPro Programming at Cambria

 We have been doing programming in FoxPro since the 1980's and today we still do a significant amount of FoxPro support and conversion of FoxPro databases to Microsoft SQL Server or Access.
 Cambria has written hundreds of Visual FoxPro programs over the years.
-In the 1980's we could have been termed a Visual Foxpro Programming Company since the great majority of our work in those days was in FoxPro.
-Today we still maintains quite a few of them and stand ready to convert them as the need arises.
+In the 1980's and 1990's we were basically a Visual Foxpro Programming Company since the great majority of our work in those days was in FoxPro.
+Today we offer Visual FoxPro Development from our offices in California and Manila in the Philippines.

 Because of the Microsoft decision to drop support of Visual FoxPro in the coming years all of the FoxPro work we do today is the maintenance of older software.
 We are happy to do this and rarely have a week in which we are not supporting one program or another, usually one we wrote in the past.
 If the program does the job for you and nothing is needed but fixing an occasional bug or adding a small module then this is a perfectly sensible alternative to re-writing the program.

 The Future of FoxPro and Conversion of existing programs

 Microsoft Corporation, who owns Visual Foxpro, announced on January 12, 2010 that mainstream support for the product has ended.
 Microsoft will continue "extended support" until January 13, 2015.
 There are presently no plans by Microsoft to release any further updates or patches for FoxPro so, in effect, practical support has ended.

 What does this mean for the user of a FoxPro program?
 Perhaps nothing at all.
 If the program is functioning in a satisfactory manner then there is no need not to continue to use it so long as you have hardware that can run it.
 However, if the time comes that the program can no longer be adapted to changing conditions, or support is harder and harder to come by due to a decline in FoxPro specialists, then the user may wish to upgrade the program to something current.